 Everything you need to know about 1099s

 As the year-end approaches, this is the best time to start thinking about how to prepare for tax season.
-One aspect f taxes that far too many creative entrepreneurs forget about it issuing 1099s for contractors.
+One aspect of taxes that far too many business owners forget about it issuing 1099s for contractors.
 This article will give you all the information you need to do it right, and will even help you to improve your processes for the next tax season.

 Are you sure I have to worry about 1099s?

 Actually no, I’m not sure.
 There are three scenarios where you won’t have to issue any 1099s:

 - If you are not yet treating your activities as a business for tax purposes then this is not a concern for you.
 So, anyone who is still treating your work as a hobby needn’t worry about the rest of this article.

 - If you didn’t pay any contractors or subcontractors more than $600, then you won’t have any 1099s to issue this year.

 - If all your payments were made through PayPal or similar payment processors (Stripe comes to mind), then you don’t have to issue any 1099s.
 The payment processors will issue on your behalf.